jbjurling/MSc_degree_project/PRS.md

 # Validation of PRS models
 To find the best-fit PRS model used Z-score from logistic regression, AUC and how many cases the 10th decile contained.
 All analysis were carried out using the validation cohort.

 The script glm_prs.R was used to look at the Z-score for all PRS models.
-The results were then plotted using ggplot2 to look at the differences between using differen:
+The results were then plotted using ggplot2 to look at the differences between using different:
 - h2 estimates
 - proportions of variants that are believed to have an effect